ikespand/rasta/README.md

 # rasta

-Rasta (rāstā) is a Python based library specifically design to handle gpx dataset.
+Rasta (rāstā) is a Python based library specifically design to handle gps tracks.
+Currently, one can use to parse/process/visualize GPX, GTFS, GEOJSON data.
+In addition, there are modules to use HERE map or OpenTripPlanner's REST API for the navigation.

 ## Features